Tanama Tales

 Frankfurt, Germany, Main River, Old Town

-And, since we are on the food topic, the part of Kaisserstrabe located close to the Hauptbahnhof (Main Train Station) is overflowing with restaurants selling delicious food.
-We indulged in Sichuan style noodles and monster Australian style burgers.
-Just be careful since the area is a bit shady at night.
+And, since we are on the food topic, the section of Kaisserstrabe located close to the Hauptbahnhof (Main Train Station) is overflowing with restaurants selling delicious food.
+We indulged in Sichuan-style noodles and monster Australian-style burgers.

-If you look at a map, you are going to notice Main River banks in the Inner District have a green color.
-That means most of the banks of the river have been designated parks or recreational areas.
+If you look at a map, you are going to notice the Main River banks in the Inner District are surrounded by a green band.
+That means most of the river banks have been designated parks or recreational areas.
 That is a big advantage to those who are visiting the city since the list of things to do grows because of this fact.

-Along the river, you can visit museums (history, art, film, architecture, communications, there are plenty of museums), have a picnic, bike, jog, visit a beer garden or eat in a lovely restaurant with great views.
+Along the river, you can visit museums (history, art, film, architecture, communications), have a picnic, bike, jog, visit a beer garden or eat in a lovely restaurant with great views.
 This area made me aware of the high living standards of the city.
 I felt like staying for a longer period of time in order to absorb the joyful atmosphere.

 RELATED: Best of Budapest